Climate and Average Weather Year Round in Doha Qatar

 In Doha, the summers are long, sweltering, muggy, arid, and partly cloudy and the winters are comfortable, dry, windy, and mostly clear.
 Over the course of the year, the temperature typically varies from 57°F to 107°F and is rarely below 51°F or above 112°F.

 Based on the beach/pool score, the best times of year to visit Doha for hot-weather activities are from early April to early May and from mid October to late November.

-The hot season lasts for 4.4 months, from May 11 to September 24, with an average daily high temperature above 100°F. The hottest day of the year is July 11, with an average high of 107°F and low of 88°F.
+The hot season lasts for 4.4 months, from May 11 to September 24, with an average daily high temperature above 100°F. The hottest month of the year in Doha is July, with an average high of 106°F and low of 88°F.

-The cool season lasts for 3.1 months, from December 4 to March 8, with an average daily high temperature below 78°F. The coldest day of the year is January 25, with an average low of 57°F and high of 71°F.
+The cool season lasts for 3.1 months, from December 4 to March 8, with an average daily high temperature below 78°F. The coldest month of the year in Doha is January, with an average low of 57°F and high of 71°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 In Doha, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.